This document presents a set of unofficial WebKit

 Update the SDK Manager preferences in Android Studio with the new SDK location and

-finally start rebuilding the modified Zirco browser.
+finally start rebuilding the modified Zirco or Orweb browser.
 Be careful not to let Android Studio

 overwrite the new SDK with updates from the network !